-Personal injury attorneys take cases on a contingency fee basis, including the attorneys at Law Offices of F. Craig Wilkerson Jr. This means that you do not owe fees unless we recover a settlement or verdict.
+Personal injury attorneys take cases on a contingency fee basis, including the attorneys at the Law Offices of Wilkerson, Jones & Wilkerson.
+This means that you do not owe fees unless we recover a settlement or verdict.

 It also does not cost money to talk to us after an accident.
-The South Carolina car accident lawyers at the Law Offices of F. Craig Wilkerson Jr. offer free initial consultations.
+The South Carolina car accident lawyers at the Law Offices of Wilkerson, Jones & Wilkerson offer free initial consultations.

 Contact Our South Carolina Car Accident Lawyers